inet-framework/inet-tutorials/visualization/doc/step7.md

+---
+layout: page
-@page step7 Step 7 - Displaying recent movement
+title: Step 7.
+Displaying recent movement

-@nav{step6, step8}
+tutorial: Visualization
+---

-@section s7goals Goals
+## Goals

 When wireless nodes roam in a network, it's often difficult to follow their movement.
 In this step we visualize the recent movement trajectory of network nodes.